 Generally, your beardie won’t need any night heating.

 A temperature of around 70° degrees Fahrenheit (21° C) at night is perfect for these desert-dwelling lizards, and the temperature in most people’s homes is already kept at approximately 65 to 70° degrees Fahrenheit (21° C).

 However, if you find the ambient room temperature in your home dips lower than 65° degrees Fahrenheit (18° C) at times, purchase a ceramic heat emitter to provide a small amount of gentle heat for your lizard at night.

-You will want to avoid a heat bulb for nighttime heating as the excess lighting at night will upset your lizard’s diurnal sleep schedule.
+You will want to avoid a heat bulb for nighttime heating as the excess lighting at night will upset your lizard’s daily sleep schedule.

-A ceramic heat emitter is excellent for keeping your beardie warm at night because it gives off a small bit of heat without producing the bright lighting, which is characteristic of most basking bulbs.
+A ceramic heat emitter is excellent for keeping your beardie warm at night because it gives off a tiny bit of heat without producing bright lighting, which is characteristic of most basking bulbs.